ImMrHh/arduino.journey/worksheets/week3-worksheet.md

 ---

 ## 🥹 Challenge Tasks
-1. Modify the code to make the LED blink faster as the potentiometer increases.
-2. Add a second LED that lights only when the potentiometer value > 512.
+1. Add a second LED.
-3. Experiment with different delays and observe LED smoothness.
+2. Experiment with different delays and observe LED smoothness.
-4. Print both raw and mapped values to the Serial Monitor.
+3. Print both raw and mapped values to the Serial Monitor.

 ---